Seahawks notes: What’s the latest on Carlos Dunlap’s foot injury? What superhero should DK Metcalf really be?

 Wagner a ‘Hall of Famer’

-Linebacker Bobby Wagner had five tackles to give him 101 for the season and now has 100 or more in all nine NFL seasons.
+Linebacker Bobby Wagner had five tackles to give him 101 for the season and 100 or more in all nine NFL seasons.
 It is tied for the second-most seasons of 100 or more tackles since 2000 other than the 14 of Keith Brooking.

-“He’s just a Hall of Famer,’’ Carroll said of Wagner.
+“He’s just a Hall of Famer,” Carroll said of Wagner.
 “That’s what he’s going to be.
 We are watching it before our eyes.
-That’s what’s going to happen.’’
+That’s what’s going to happen.”

-With the Eagles targeting their tight ends so much (Dallas Goedert and Richard Rodgers combined for 10 catches on 16 targets) Wagner got a lot of work in pass coverage against the Eagles.
+With the Eagles targeting their tight ends often (Dallas Goedert and Richard Rodgers combined for 10 catches on 16 targets), Wagner got a lot of work in pass coverage.

 According to PFF, Wagner was the defender on 12 targets, allowing six receptions for 38 yards.
-On one target to Goedert, Wagner roamed 25 yards downfield or so to help break up the pass.
+On one target to Goedert, Wagner roamed around 25 yards downfield to help break up the pass.

-“He made a great play on that ball,’’ Carroll said.
-“He should have had a little more help than he got but it just showed you the versatility.’’
+“He made a great play on that ball,” Carroll said.
+“He should have had a little more help than he got, but it just showed you the versatility.”

 Notes

-- Carroll was still kicking himself over the two failed fourth-down calls in the first quarter that ended each of Seattle’s first two drives in Philly territory, the first at the 2.
-He noted again that a missed block helped kill the first one, a pass to David Moore on a little flip from Russell Wilson that resulted in a 5-yard loss (both Metcalf and Ethan Pocic appeared to have trouble getting their blocks).
-“We didn’t execute well so that play got busted up,’’ Carroll said.
+- Carroll was still kicking himself over the two failed fourth-down calls in the first quarter that ended two drives in Philly territory, the first at the 2-yard line.
+He noted that a missed block helped kill the first one, a pass to David Moore on a flip from Russell Wilson that resulted in a 5-yard loss (Metcalf and center Ethan Pocic appeared to have trouble getting their blocks).
+“We didn’t execute well, so that play got busted up,” Carroll said.
 The other resulted in a sack of Wilson when he couldn’t find a receiver open, appearing to look initially for Tyler Lockett on a rub route.
-Each play came after a time out and Carroll took the blame for those calls, indicating the Seahawks didn’t do a good enough job each time of anticipating they might want to go for it on fourth down and having a play call ready to go.
-“I felt like I didn’t help (offensive coordinator Brian Schottenheimer) enough with the timing of it,’’ Carroll said.
+Both plays came after timeouts, and Carroll took the blame, indicating the Seahawks didn’t do a good enough job anticipating that they might go for it on fourth down and having a play call ready.
+“I felt like I didn’t help (offensive coordinator Brian Schottenheimer) enough with the timing of it,” Carroll said.

-- Chris Carson led the Seahawks with 41 yards rushing on just eight carries — getting only three carries for nine yards in the second half — in what was his first game since hurting his foot on Oct.
+- Chris Carson led the Seahawks with 41 yards rushing on just eight carries — getting only three carries for nine yards in the second half — in his first game since suffering a foot injury Oct.
 25 against Arizona.
-Included in his runs was a 16-yarder for Seattle’s second touchdown in the second quarter.
-Carson played just 25 snaps to 41 for Carlos Hyde (who had 22 yards on 15 carries) with the Seahawks appearing to ease Carson back in some.
-“He didn’t carry the ball that many times but he was really a factor,’’ Carroll said.
-“He looked great. … so I’m hoping he comes out of the game feeling all right, didn’t get banged up much and can keep doing it next week.’’
+He also had a 16-yard touchdown in the second quarter.
+Carson played 25 snaps to 41 for Carlos Hyde (who had 22 yards on 15 carries), with the Seahawks appearing to ease Carson back in.
+“He didn’t carry the ball that many times, but he was really a factor,” Carroll said.
+“He looked great. … So I’m hoping he comes out of the game feeling all right, didn’t get banged up much and can keep doing it next week.”

-- Like everyone else, the Seahawks heard the rumblings Saturday that the Eagles might use rookie backup quarterback Jalen Hurts more this week with Carson Wentz continuing to struggle.
-Hurts, though, played just two snaps, each in the first half, completing one pass for six yards.
-Carroll said the Seahawks did spend some time in practice this week preparing for Hurts and “the QB run aspect of it.’’
-Carroll said “we were kind of surprised’’ that Hurts didn’t play more.
+- The Seahawks heard the rumblings that the Eagles might use rookie backup quarterback Jalen Hurts more this week with Carson Wentz continuing to struggle.
+Hurts, though, played just two snaps in the first half, completing one pass for six yards.
+Carroll said the Seahawks spent time in practice preparing for Hurts and “the QB-run aspect of it.”
+Carroll said “we were kind of surprised” Hurts didn’t play more.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.